scaleway/serverless-gateway/docs/source/deployment.md

 ## Configuration

 The deployment will generate a configuration file in `$HOME/.config/scw/gateway.yml`.
-This file contains the configuration of the gateway, and will be used by the CLI to manage the gateway.
+This file contains the configuration of the gateway, and will be used by the CLI to manage it.

 The configuration file can also be generated using the following command: